nghianguyendev/design-pattern/Interpreter/readme.md

 - Grammar is simple
 - Efficiency is not a critical concern

+The best example of this pattern is C# Compiler (CSC) that interprets the C# Source code into byte code that is understood by CLR.
+Google Translator is an example of the interpreter design pattern where the input can be in any language and we get the output in another language.

 # Diagram
 - Context contain a date and expression that is the format of the date.
 - YearExpression, MonthExpression, DayExpression are translator that translate date to a text following expression format